saimageshvar/bunch-of-utils/README.md

-# Join Text with Operator - VS Code Extension
+# Bunch of Utils - VS Code Extension

-This Visual Studio Code extension allows you to join selected text at multiple cursor positions using a customizable operator, with the result being copied to the clipboard.
+This Visual Studio Code extension provides a set of utilities to enhance your development workflow.
+It includes commands to join selected text with a customizable operator and to transform JSX/HTML-like properties into template literals.

-By default, the `::` operator is used to join the text, but you can customize the operator to suit your needs through the VS Code settings.

 ## Features

 - **Join selected text** at multiple cursor positions with a user-defined operator.
 - **Copy the joined text** directly to your clipboard for easy pasting.
 - **Customizable operator**: Set your own operator in the VS Code settings, or fall back to the default (`::`).
+- **Transform JSX/HTML-like properties** from `propName="value"` format into `propName={value}` format.

 ## Usage

+### Join Text with Operator

 1. **Select multiple pieces of text** in your editor (either with multiple cursors or by selecting text across multiple lines).
 2. **Run the command** using: